tidepool-org/platform/consent/loader/content/big_data_donation_project.v1.md

 * **Demographic Information**: such as your age, biological sex, race/ethnicity, socioeconomic status, education level, and general geographic location.
-* **Health and Device Information**: such as diabetes type, diagnosis month and year, insulin delivery data, carb entries, events tracked by the continuous glucose meters (\"CGM\") including estimated glucose values, meals, exercise, blood glucose (\"BG\") readings and log, trends, basal rates, insulin to carb ratios, insulin sensitivity factors, device generated alerts and alarms, device component changes, and upload history.
+* **Health and Device Information**: such as diabetes type, diagnosis month and year, insulin delivery data, carb entries, events tracked by the continuous glucose meters ("CGM") including estimated glucose values, meals, exercise, blood glucose ("BG") readings and log, trends, basal rates, insulin to carb ratios, insulin sensitivity factors, device generated alerts and alarms, device component changes, and upload history.
 * **Survey Information**: such as your responses to how your experience in the Project is, questions about your health habits and wellness, and other information you may choose to provide in response to surveys that may be provided from